 Specialized manufacturing shows up wherever standard production methods can’t serve the need.
 Our clients span a wide range: museums and cultural institutions commissioning custom fabrications for exhibitions, automotive builders working on unique vehicles or reproductions, architects and designers specifying custom elements for built environments, product companies developing hardware through prototyping and bridge production, and industrial operators maintaining equipment that no longer has OEM support.

 The common thread isn’t industry — it’s complexity, specificity, and low volume.
+A theater needing custom plaster ornamentation reproduced from a damaged original and a product company needing fifty bridge-production housings before tooling is finalized are solving completely different problems, but they’re both, structurally, specialized manufacturing problems: low volume, high complexity, no off-the-shelf path.
 If your project has those characteristics, specialized manufacturing is likely the right path.
 Tell us what you’re working on and we’ll give you a straight assessment of whether it’s in our wheelhouse.